giamir/giamir.github.io/_posts/2017-04-23-what-is-react-fiber.md

 Then there is a **commit phase** where `Fiber` will actually make all the changes figured out in the previous phase to the DOM.

 This second phase is **uninterruptible** because we do not want to end up with an inconsistent UI.
-Partial updates can be annoying to the user and `Fiber` avoid them.
+Partial updates can be annoying to the user and `Fiber` avoids them.

 `Fiber` will also call the lifecycle hooks and handle error boundaries as part of the commit phase.